-The bar chart and table below provide some indication of the risks of investing in the International Value Spotlight Fund by illustrating the variability of the Fund's returns from year-to-year and by showing how the Fund's average annual returns for the periods indicated compared with those of the Index.
-The bar chart shows how the Class K shares' returns have varied for each full calendar year shown.
+The bar chart and table below provide some indication of the risks of investing in the Fund by illustrating the variability of the Fund's returns from year-to-year and by showing how the Fund's average annual returns for the periods ended December 31, 2019 compared with those of the Index.
+The bar chart shows how the Class A shares' returns have varied for each full calendar year shown.
+The effect of sales charges, applicable to Class A shares only, is not reflected in the bar chart; if these amounts were reflected, returns would be lower.
+For periods prior to July 7, 2014, the inception date for Class A, I and K shares, the performance information shown is that of the Class N shares of the Fund (which are offered in a separate prospectus), adjusted to reflect the higher class-related operating fees and expenses of Class A shares.
 Except for differences in returns resulting from differences in fees and expenses, all share classes would have substantially similar returns because all share classes invest in the same portfolio of securities.
+Returns would differ only to the extent that the Class A, Class I and Class K share classes do not have the same expenses as Class N shares.
+Class A shares are generally expected to incur higher expenses, and Class I and K shares are generally expected to incur lower expenses, than Class N shares.
+On or about December 18, 2015, the Fund adopted its current principal investment strategy.
+Performance information for periods before this date reflect the operation of the Fund pursuant to a different emerging markets equity investment strategy.
 The Fund's past performance does not necessarily indicate how the Fund will perform in the future.
-Current performance information for the Fund is available toll free by calling (800) 997-7327 or by visiting our website at www.ssgafunds.com.
+Current performance information for the Fund is available toll free by calling (800)-997-7327 or by visiting our website at www.ssga.com.

-Annual Total Return (years ended 12/31)
+Annual Total Returns (years ended 12/31)